-Billy Bishop Airport won the ACI-NA Environmental Achievement Award for Best Innovative Project for the airport's successful implementation of the Airfield Rehabilitation Program. projects.
-The winning airports must demonstrate the environmental benefit of their project and its innovative approach, effective implementation, applicability and cost-effectiveness.
+Billy Bishop Airport won the ACI-NA Environmental Achievement Award for Best Innovative Project for the airport's successful implementation of the Airfield Rehabilitation Program.

 In April 2019, Billy Bishop Airport won the ACI-NA Environmental Achievement Award for Best Innovative Project for the airport's successful implementation of the three-year Airfield Rehabilitation Program.
-The Airfield Rehabilitation Program at Billy Bishop Airport included the construction of the Ground Run-up Enclosure facility that has all but eliminated noise impacts in the community associated with highpower aircraft engine run-up operations.
+The Airfield Rehabilitation Program at Billy Bishop Airport included the construction of the Ground Run-up Enclosure facility that has all but eliminated noise impacts in the community associated with high-power aircraft engine run-up operations.
 In addition to the positive environmental results achieved by the program, the project incorporated innovative measures to reduce the impact of construction on the community, such as noise.

 These awards recognize years of hard work and dedication to our community relations and environmental strategy, from working together with the community to identify solutions that assist with our noise reduction efforts to implementing new noise mitigation infrastructure to successfully implementing the Airfield Rehabilitation Program that was virtually invisible to the community and airport passengers.